Olipear/Portfolio/src/pages/projects/project-1.md

       ### The use of this system across other products will greatly improve the UX of the site.

-      For example; once all colour customisation interfaces use the same react component, it guarantees a consistent user experience for users when selecting colour on any of vitsoe's products.
+      For example; when all colour selection interfaces use the same component, it guarantees a consistent user experience for users when selecting colour on any of vitsoe's products.
+Additionally it makes it really easy to update for developers.

       #### Optimisation